nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1a1.
 StoreMando shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1b.
 The new details keyed in by the user is the same as the existing details of the item.

     * 1b1.
 StoreMando shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1c.
-User inputs a quantity number smaller than 0 or larger than 1,000,000.
+User inputs a quantity number smaller than 1 or larger than 1,000,000.

     * 1c1.
 StoreMando shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 **Use case: UC6 - Check for expiring items**

 **MSS**

-1. User wants to search for items that are expiring within a specific number of days.
+1. User wants to search for items that are expiring within a specific number of days/weeks.
-2. StoreMando displays a list of items that have either expired or are expiring within the specified number of days.
+2. StoreMando displays a list of items that have either expired or are expiring within the specified number of days/weeks.

    Use case ends.